-Students who decide to change degree programs while enrolled in the Farquhar Center for Undergraduate Studies (e.g., College of Career Development to College of Professional and Liberal Studies, or from campus-based to online program) must fill out a new application for admission into the new program.
+Students who decide to change degree programs while enrolled in the Farquhar College of Arts and Sciences (e.g., Career Development Program to Professional and Liberal Studies Program, or from campus-based to online program) must complete a Request for Program Change form, available from the Office of Admissions.
 This policy does not apply to students who change majors within the same degree program.
 Contact the undergraduate Office of Admissions at (954) 262-8000 or 800-338-4723, ext.
 8000, for further information.